crabisoft/git-pulse/README.md

 `make test` (or `npm test`) runs **vitest** over both workspaces.

-On the **back**, the pure engines — the classification matcher, the DORA maths and the ticket extractor.
+On the **back**, the pure engines — the classification matcher, the DORA maths, the ticket extractor, the release-note range resolution, the deployment filtering, base selection and ref validation, and the rewriting's prompt and answer reading.
 They take plain values and return plain values, so that half boots no Nest container and no database.

 On the **front**, what sits between a click and a request: the API client's query building and error mapping, the debounce and cancellation hooks, the